 If you are unhappy with the service you have received or if you have any problems with the services of the practice, please speak to the Practice Manager.
 There is also a suggestions box in the reception area.

 Patients are requested to telephone between 11am and 4pm (Mon – Fri) for test results.
-Where possible, patients should phone in person.
+Patients should phone in person.
 Unless informed otherwise by your GP, you should allow one week for test results to come back although x-rays take longer, around 10-14 days.
 If you are asked by the GP or Practice Nurse to hand in a sample for testing – please ensure that it is labelled with your name and date of birth and hand it in to the practice before 4pm.

 Save a Life